-A gas that is similar in chemical composition to the earth's atmosphere but scrubbed of all components that might affect the analyzers readings.
-Teledyne API recommends using pure N_2 when calibrating the zero point of your O_2 or optional CO_2 sensor options.
+A gas that is similar in chemical composition to the earth's atmosphere but scrubbed of all components that might affect the analyzer's readings.
+Teledyne API recommends using pure N_2 when calibrating the zero point of your CO_2 or O_2 sensor except if known interferents are involved (please refer to Section 3.3.2.4).